islekburak/ClusterMapper-v1.0/README.md

 >>2D matrix file (obtained from the similarity scores of only human sequences) to make further analysis or plotting.

 >_aligned.txt
->>Cluster Omega global alignment output
+>>Cluster Omega global alignment output.

 >_clustermap.png
->>Represents hierarchical clustering results and
-				visual map of it
+>>Represents hierarchical clustering results and visual map of it.

 >_heatmap.png
->>Heatmap from Cluster Omega analysis
+>>Heatmap from Cluster Omega analysis.

 ## Built With